hawtio/hawtio/DEVELOPERS.md

     *.min.js;*-min.js

-Ignoring these files willlet IDEA ignore the minified versions of the JavaScript libraries.
+Ignoring these files will let IDEA ignore the minified versions of the JavaScript libraries.

 Then select the generated [webapp/app/app.js file](https://github.com/hawtio/hawtio/blob/master/hawtio-web/src/main/webapp/app/app.js) in the Project Explorer, right-click and select _Mark as Plain Text_ so that it is ignored as being JavaScript source.
 This hint came from [this forum thread](http://devnet.jetbrains.net/message/5472690#5472690), hopefully there will be a nicer way to do all this one day!

-### Handy AngularJS debugging tip
+#### Handy AngularJS debugging tip

 Open the JavaScript Console and select the _Console_ tab so you can type expressions into the shell.
 Select part of the DOM of the scope you want to investigate